yard

 Neem does not mix into water on its own.
 You need a mild liquid soap to act as an emulsifier.
 Castile soap, or unscented dish soap without degreasers or antibacterials, keeps the oil suspended so it does not float on top of your sprayer.

 Avoid soaps with degreasers, bleach, or fragrance boosters.
-They can burn foliage on sensitive plants like fresh basil and peace lily leaves.
+They can burn foliage on sensitive plants like basil and peace lily leaves.

 • fiber_manual_recordUse for mixing: Cold-pressed neem labeled for garden use